berkeley-dsep-infra/datahub/docs/admins/howto/preview-local.rst

 ======================================

-Strategy 1: convert to html
+Strategy 1: convert to html (method 1)
 ======================================

 #.
 Create a virtual environment (Recommendation is to create conda environment)